HOW WE STARTED

 Andy Kinnecom heard those words said to his late wife when she was just 50 years old and his late wife’s sister when she was just 46.
 His father died in a residential hospice in Florida.

-Margaret heard those words said to their uncle, who was one of her best friends and the magic in her life.
+Margaret heard those words said to her uncle, who was one of her best friends and the magic in her life.
 Her mother also died under hospice care.

 But it wasn’t until Margaret and Andy rekindled a friendship that had been dormant for over 30 years, that they teamed up to form Swipe for a Cause as a way to give back to a the hospice “angels” who had done so much for their loved ones.
 Two years after they started the company, the two former high school sweethearts married.